Igitigit2/SimpleCanLib/Readme.md

 #define CANID_PP_FLOAT   3       // Message is a floating point value
 #define CANID_PP_RTRINT  4       // Request an int from the client
 ````

+The CAN bus defintion requires that no two devices can send messages with identical CAN IDs (otherwise bus arbitration may fail, which you might be willing to tolerate...).
+Therefore, in the example, each device is assigned a random device ID at startup.
+This Device ID is or'ed together with the above CAN IDs before sending messages.
+To make this easier, a few macros are defined in the profile header file:

+...
+#define PP_MAKE_CAN_ID(Device, Message)     ((Device<<8) | Message)
+#define PP_GET_MESSAGE_ID(CanID)            (CanID & 0xff)
+#define PP_GET_DEVICE_ID(CanID)             (CanID>>8)
+...

 For example, if a device sends the message with ID CANID_PP_PING, the message will consist of the characters 'Ping'.
-The next step is to define the interface of zjhe broker class, which reacts to incoming messages.
+The next step is to define the interface of the broker class, which reacts to incoming messages.
 It needs one pure virtual function for each message:

 ````
 class PingPongNotificationsFromCAN